 8 - Hitting the Fan

-Sirens wailed a weird crescendo, just beyond consciousness.
+Sirens wailed a weird crescendo.
 The fall of Valhalla?
-Yeah, that's got to be it.
-Who can stay awake though the Ring Cycle.
+Yes, that has to be it.
+Who can stay awake through the Ring Cycle?
 No, wait!
 Shouting, chanting.
-Not just the fat lady singing.
-An entire chorus.
+Not just the fat lady singing, but an entire chorus.
 A cast of thousands and still those crazy sirens.

 I groaned.
-A clock radio -- not something I'd have perched on a Greene and Greene nightstand -- read 9:02.
-Ugh, I shook my head, opened my eyes a mere crack.
-Blinding light from an enormous window.
-Nine o'clock: it has got to be night!
-Too late for sunshine.
+Opened my eyes a crack.
+A clock radio -- not something I'd have perched on a Greene and Greene nightstand -- read 9:02 am.
+Ugh, I shook my head.
+Blinding light poured in through an enormous window.

 "Meg?"
-Something kind of moaned my name from far off, muffled, distant.
+Something moaned my name from far off.
+Muffled, distant.

 Sleep was not going to happen.
-Good leg, over the side, gravity assist, locate the floor, provide support...
-Rug?
-Cheap and nasty.
-Polyester Berber, what the heck?
+Good leg over the side, gravity assist, locate the floor.
+Rug, cheap and nasty.
+What the heck?
 And cold, really cold.
 I squinted out the window at intense sunlight off snow.
 Snow!?

 "Meg?"
 There it was again, "Shto sloochieless?" mewled from a human sized lump under unfamiliar covers.

 A boisterous, flag waving crowd swarmed the Prokuratura.
 "Too cool!
 Some kind of demonstration or protest."
 We'd been there a few days but the thrill-factor hadn't subsided one bit.
 In my case, apart from sleep deprivation, it was on the rise.

 "Another one?
 Is it the coal miners again?"
 Elena searched under the covers for my residual body heat then pulled the blankets over her head.
 "Cold!"
 She said in Russian.
 "Soviet flat -- cold."